 The second necessary feature is accuracy, so make sure that you pick a well-known and checked online service to forecast the weather.
-We advise to use the most popular websites like https://weather.com/, and more trusted API sources (like this).
+We advise you to use the most popular websites like https://weather.com/, and more trusted API sources (like this).

 You can guess that it’s time to add information about pressure, cloudiness, wind speed, etc. Well, we don’t think so.

 When the previous two steps are completed, think about UX and what features users may need.
-It’s good to start with adding the ability for users to change the period for days display: today, current week, 7 days, 10 days, 15 days, 30 days.
+It’s good to start by adding the ability for users to change the period for days display: today, current week, 7 days, 10 days, 15 days, 30 days.
 Then make a report of hourly temperature changes and the chance of precipitation.
 Also, add the function of precise positioning and the ability to select several regions/cities to monitor.
 When everything is done and tested you get an informative app about the weather forecast for various periods in different regions.
-Maybe now it’s time to show additional information for the daily weather we mentioned above?
-Well, no, you still have a work to do, look through the list below.
+Maybe now it’s time to show additional information about the daily weather we mentioned above.
+Well, no, you still have work to do, look through the list below.

 Ways to comprehend:

-- Running in background with push notifications about the rain, snow, high/low temperatures, or fog will be a great improvement for the app.
+- Running in the background with push notifications about rain, snow, high/low temperatures, or fog will be a great improvement for the app.

 - All right, fine, you can display pressure, wind speed, and whatever you want.